jdchart/mmma/docs/roadmap.md

 ## Various
 - [ ] Add support for "document" file types.
+- [ ] Supress output of ffmpeg
+- [ ] For videos, allow for choosing between frames and framerate to correspond to video or audio
 - [ ] Decompose audio frames.
 - [ ] Investigate the need for Annotations that would target other things than a Corpus.
 - [ ] Better metadata system (reading from a data file etc.)